Out-Of-Home Delivery

 Screenshot from the Mily Tech platform - Amazon Locker (orange) and Amazon Counter (white) locations in the Tower Hamlets area

-Now that we have everything on the Mily Tech platform, we can calculate and visualize the coverage.
+Now that we have all the data on the Mily Tech platform, we can visualize and calculate coverage:

-In terms of numbers, 96% of the population in Tower Hamlets can reach Amazon Counters and Amazon Lockers within a 10-minute walk (W10).
-To make it easier to spot gaps, we’ve switched to a radial distance of 500m (R500), resulting in a network coverage of 85%.
+• W10: 96% of the population in Tower Hamlets can reach Amazon Counters and Amazon Lockers within a 10-minute walk.

 A visual of two isochrones based on walking and radial distance